Ducks

 The low daylight hours of fall through late winter are supposed to trigger hormonal responses in poultry that make them stop laying eggs.
 However, it seemed our ducks’ egg turn-off switch wasn’t functioning properly, for reasons we didn’t understand.

-We LOVE our avian vet, Dr. Hurlbert at HealthPointe Veterinary Clinic.
+We love our avian vet, Dr. Hurlbert at HealthPointe Veterinary Clinic in Duncan, SC.
 She won us over the first time we met her when she told us about her family’s pet ducks and stated, “ducks are my heart.”

 During Svetlana’s treatments, we had lengthy discussions with Dr. Hurlbert about duck nutrition.
 Then she told us something we’d never heard or considered: